Spiritus Hermeticum: part six

 Thoth first reminds his listeners that although all human souls are immortal, they are not all of one kind.
 Different souls have been created in different ways, for souls differ in quality.
 But, all things are One just the same, for all things were in the Creator before He created them all.
 Thus, all things are part of him, for He is the One who is all things.
 Please note that whenever 'souls' are mentioned it is what we call the Higher Mind or Self which is generally meant and not the Divine Soul discussed in our occult studies course article of the same name which, those of you who have taken the course will remember, never incarnates in a body of any kind at any time.

 Thoth next tells his listeners that everything on Earth is derived from heaven.
 Air enters into earth and water, and fire enters into air.
 That which tends upward is life-giving; and that which tends downwards is subservient to it.
 Moreover, all that descends from on high is generative; and that which issues upward from below is nutritive.
 The experienced occultists among our readers may object at this point that all this is blindingly obvious so far as Gods are concerned who must surely be expected to know all the Laws of the Universe already.
-You would be right of course, but the Corpus Hermeticum was not written for the instruction of Gods but men; albeit not your average self-important, intellectual whose mind is firmly glued to the material plane, or even the average mystic, but those whose Minds have received the One Light of Truth and are therefore ready for this Wisdom.
-In saying this we may seem to contradicting what we told you earlier when we said the book was not a 'Treatise on Initiations,' but this is not so, for there is an important distinction between being capable of beholding the Light and being initiated into the Mysteries, as we discussed in our article on Initiates and Initiation.
+They would be right of course, but the Corpus Hermeticum was not written for the instruction of Gods but men; albeit not your average self-important, intellectual whose mind is firmly glued to the material plane, or even the average mystic or occultist, but those whose Minds have received the One Light of Truth and are therefore ready for this Wisdom.
+In saying this we may seem to contradicting what we told you earlier when we said the book was not a 'Treatise on Initiations,' but this is not so in reality, for there is an important distinction between being capable of beholding the Light and being initiated into the Mysteries, as we discussed in our article on Initiates and Initiation.

 We do not know who wrote this part of the Asclepios, but, as you will see as we proceed, it must have been someone who had access to fragments of the ancient Egyptian Mystery Teachings (if we may call them that), and was also possessed of the necessary insight and education to grasp some of the meanings of the scraps at his disposal.
 But his guesses were not always right, nor were his sources of information always reliable and true.
 All this is by way of introduction to the Asclepios itself, which contains some really fine material, excellently presented as far as may be.
 So Thoth goes on, explaining the Universal Hermetic Laws to his auditors.
 He reminds them that the Earth alone stands fast in its own place (a teaching the real Thoth would never have promulgated as it is patently untrue), and that this Earth receives all that is generative into itself (which is true), and renders back all that it has received (also true).